Christian Covington

-Christian Coral Cleveland Covington (born October 16, 1993) is a Canadian professional football defensive end for the BC Lions of the Canadian Football League (CFL).
+Christian Coral Cleveland Covington (born October 16, 1993) is a Canadian professional football defensive lineman who is currently a free agent.
 He played college football at Rice and was selected by the Houston Texans in the sixth round of the 2015 NFL draft.
 He has also been a member of the Dallas Cowboys, Denver Broncos, Cincinnati Bengals, Los Angeles Chargers and Detroit Lions.

 Early life

 Covington was born in Vancouver, British Columbia, and attended Vancouver College.
 As a senior, he contributed to the team winning the Provincial Championship, while tallying 83 tackles, 15 sacks, 6 fumble recoveries, one interception, 3 forced fumbles and 2 defensive touchdowns in 14 games.

 He received Provincial Defensive MVP, first-team All-Canadian and Academic All-Canadian honors.
 He finished his prep career with 276 tackles and 38 sacks.

 College career

 Covington accepted a football scholarship from Rice University.
 As a redshirt freshman in 2011, he appeared in 12 games at defensive tackle.
 He had 43 tackles (8 for loss), five sacks, 20 quarterback hurries, one pass breakup and one forced fumble.

 As a sophomore in 2013, he was named the starting nose tackle and received first-team All–C-USA honors.
 He contributed to the school winning its first football conference title in 56 years.
 He suffered right thumb injury and was forced to play with a cast in the last 5 contests.
 He recorded 14 game appearances, 59 tackles (11.5 for loss), four sacks and one blocked field goal.

 As a junior in 2014, he appeared in seven games, posting with 20 tackles (3.5 tackles for loss) and 2.5 sacks.
 He suffered a season ending dislocated kneecap in the eighth game against Florida International University.
 He had 7 tackles against Army.
 He made 5 tackles, 1.5 sacks and one pass breakup against North Texas.

 He opted to declare for the 2015 NFL draft after the season.
 He finished his college career with 33 game appearances, 119 tackles (23 for loss), 11.5 sacks, 4 forced fumbles, 4 pass break ups and 2 blocked kicks.